DreadAxle/AO3-Filter/README.md

 - Use **Export** in the sidebar to download a JSON backup.
 - Use **Import** in the sidebar to restore from a backup JSON file.

+## Privacy

+- Runs entirely client-side (no server).
+- Stores lists/links in your browser's `localStorage`.
+- Export/Import is a local JSON file you download and re-upload (it is not sent anywhere by the app).

 ## Development

 Prereqs: Node.js + npm.